omrinolan/RadVel/README.md

 ## Installation
 Steps required to install the project and its dependencies.

-data is found on the Cambridge IoA cluster at /data/wdplanetary/laura/ The data is in standard MIDAS pipeline format, and as such, any data made with a similar pipeline should be useable with minor adaptations.
+data is found on the Cambridge IoA cluster
+The data is in standard MIDAS pipeline format, and as such, any data made with a similar pipeline should be useable with minor adaptations.
 Adaptions may be needed to use data in different formats